 Expat Community in Thailand

 There is a large expat community in Bangkok—and a huge demand for English instruction.
-Since the money is not great (compared to Japan/Korea/etc.) many of the expat teachers are short-timers looking to extend their stay in Thailand.
+Since the money is not great (compared to Japan/South Korea, etc.), many of the expat teachers are short-timers looking to extend their stay in Thailand.
 The upside is that an organized and serious freelancer can quickly build a following of students through word of mouth.

 For More Info

 A.J.
-Hoge currently has a Masters degree and over 10 years of English teaching experience.
+Hoge currently has a Masters degree and over many years of English teaching experience.
 He lived and taught in Bangkok, Thailand.